martinDengis/info8004/sam-meta.md

 - **Combined in 20:1 ratio**:
 $$\mathcal{L} = 20 \cdot FL + DL$$

-- **Ambiguity handling**: Backpropagates only from lowest-error mask prediction
+$ \Rightarrow $ Backpropagates only from lowest-error mask prediction

 ???